View Traffic Safety

-Traditionally, CAPS has had a strong interest in traffic safety, since at its outset crash records were the focus of most CAPS research and development efforts.
-While this has led to many other law enforcement, homeland security and medical areas, traffic safety remains a major emphasis area in both CAPS’ software development and research work.
+Traditionally, CAPS has had a strong interest in traffic safety since, at its outset, crash records were the focus of most CAPS research and development efforts.
+While this has led to many other law enforcement, homeland security and medical areas, traffic safety remains central in both CAPS’ software development and research work.
 This is evidenced by the continual development and enhancement of those aspects within the Critical Analysis Reporting Environment (CARE) that have their primary application to traffic safety (e.g., the automated specification of crash locations).

 CARE is the exclusive analytical software used in Alabama to process traffic crash data.